The Maintenance Mindset

 Anchors of Maintenance

 Check in weekly, not hourly.
-Use Getter like a mirror, not a microscope. - Keep protein and fiber high
+Use a weekly review instead of reacting to every minor change. - Keep protein and fiber high

 These are your satiety allies.
 Meals should still “hold you” for hours. - Anchor your day

-One grounding ritual: a walk, a log, a quiet moment with your food. - Build “return points”
+Use one steady routine such as a walk, a meal log, or a regular breakfast. - Build “return points”

 Travel?
 Holidays?
 Life disruptions?
-Always have a default you return to. - Let weight fluctuate without panic
+Always have a default you return to. - Expect small weight fluctuations

 Small ups and downs are normal.
-Track patterns, not panic points.
+Track patterns, not single weigh-ins.

 This Week’s Practice